tizfa/sparkboost/README.md

 // Build a new classifier.
 BoostClassifier classifier = learner.buildModel(trainingData);

-// Save classifier in outputModelPath using the any valid syntax allowed by Spark/Hadoop.
+// Save classifier in outputModelPath using any valid syntax allowed by Spark/Hadoop.
 DataUtils.saveModel(sc, classifier, outputModelPath);
 ```